UKCloud/documentation/articles/cdsz/cdsz-ref-bp-overview.md

 There are two service options available:

 - Secure Remote Access.
-We provide a self-service remote access solution so that customers who do not have a PSN or RLI connection to their business premises may have a method of managing their environments within Elevated OFFICIAL.
+We provide a self-service remote access solution so that customers who do not have a PSN or MCN connection to their business premises may have a method of managing their environments within Elevated OFFICIAL.
 Note that this is for management purposes only, and not for end-user access to the Elevated security domain.
 This service is not covered within this Blueprint.

 - Walled Garden.
 Self-service management of a Cross Domain Security Zone Walled Garden, enabling customers to implement security applications of their choice.
 We provide an assurance wrap by ensuring customers use appropriate risk management to understand and mitigate identified risks.